Meet the Armadillo

 Armadillos Prefer Hot Climate

 Armadillos are found only on the American continent.
-They prefer warm and humid climates.
-They have slow metabolic rate, which means it cannot survive in cold regions.
-Out of the 20 varieties, nine-banded armadillo is the only one which is found in the United States.
+They prefer warm, humid climates.
+Their metabolism (the rate at which they burn energy) is slow, which means they cannot survive in cold regions.
+Out of the 20 species, the nine-banded armadillo is the only one found in the United States.

 Prefer Solitude

-Armadillos are solitary animals, and they do not like to share their burrows with others.
-Armadillos mark their territories by spraying urine, defecating, and by secreting scent from glands found in their eyelids, nose and feet.
+Armadillos like to live alone.
+They do not share their burrows with other armadillos.
+They mark their territory by spraying urine and leaving droppings.
+They also release scent from special glands in their eyelids, nose, and feet.

-Armadillos prefer to live near moist regions like streams, rivers, creeks, ponds, reservoirs and tropical forests, because these places have moist soil that is easy to dig.
-They also prefer living near ant colonies.
-Some species prefer to live near sandy areas.
-They dig with their front claws.
-Armadillos tend to dig 10-15 burrows, with at least 4-5 entrances.
+Armadillos like to live near streams, rivers, creeks, ponds, and tropical forests.
+Soft, moist soil is easiest to dig, so they stay close to water.
+Many species also like to live near ant colonies, easy food nearby!
+Some species prefer sandy areas.
+Armadillos dig using their front claws and usually build 10-15 burrows, each with at least 4-5 entrances.

 Food